MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. If your CRM allows you to save files that are attached to an email or meeting, you can select the ones you want to save with the activity.
 [Can't save an attachment?](#limitations-when-saving-attachments)

     :::image type="content" source="media/save-attachments.png" alt-text="Screenshot of the Save attachments option in the Sales side pane.":::

+    > [!NOTE]
+    > Additional fields for categorization and attachments are not supported when you save a recurring meeting series to Dynamics 365.

 1. Select **Save**.